Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 9.4 We reserve the right to:

-(a) charge You, or otherwise recover any cost We incur, for any testing or inspection of Special Building Products or Goods which are manufactured using materials supplied by You;
+(a) charge You, or otherwise recover any reasonable cost We incur, for any necessary testing or inspection of Special Building Products or Goods which are manufactured using materials supplied by You;

-(b) charge You, or otherwise recover any cost We incur, for Our acquisition and/or use of any tool, equipment, pattern, design, system or any other device of manufacture (“Manufacturing Tools”) required to satisfy, complete or perform an Order made by You; and
+(b) charge You, or otherwise recover any reasonable cost We incur, for Our acquisition and/or use of any tool, equipment, pattern, design, system or any other device of manufacture (“Manufacturing Tools”) required to satisfy, complete or perform an Order made by You in connection with a Special Building Product; and

 (c) hire Manufacturing Tools to You on agreed terms.